dnns01/haugebot/README.md

 ### Configuration

-Configuration of this bot is done by a `.env` use `.env.template` for reference
+Configuration of this bot is done by a `.env`.
+Use `.env.template` for reference